 - Monitoring each feature's progress toward delivery/launch

-Saving a view captures the board's current configuration for later reference, or for sharing with others.
+Saving a board captures the board's current configuration for later reference or sharing with others.

-If you're just starting out, you'll notice that any change you make to your Features board gives you a new option to update the existing view (Save), save the current configuration as a new view (Save as new), or revert to the last saved version of the view (Discard changes).
+If you're just starting out, you'll notice that any change you make to your Features board gives you a new option to update the existing board (Save), save the current configuration as a new board (Save as new), or revert to the last saved version of the board (Discard).

-All the following board configurations can be captured in a saved view:
+You can capture all the following board configurations in a saved board:

 - Which columns are showing

-- How features are grouped (e.g. Sorted list, By hierarchy)
+- How features are grouped (e.g. Sorted list, Hierarchy)